 However, more sustainable personal care products, containing natural and safe ingredients and producing less waste, are increasingly available.
 Here are a few options for a more earth-friendly experience in your bathroom.

 This article contains affiliate links.
 If you purchase an item through one of these links, we receive a small commission that helps fund our Recycling Directory.

 We all know that regularly brushing our teeth is good for us.
 Unfortunately, dental-product packaging can be bad for the environment.
 Toothpaste tubes can be difficult to recycle.
 Americans bought 798 million toothpaste products in 2017, according to market researcher Nielsen.
 And most of them end up in landfills.

 Companies are starting the tackle the problem.
-Colgate, for example, has spent the past five years designing a recyclable toothpaste tube.
-The company will start selling its Tom’s of Maine toothpaste in the new tube beginning in 2020, with plans to roll out all of its toothpaste brands in recyclable tubes by 2025.
+Colgate, for example, spent more than five years developing a recyclable toothpaste tube.
+The company started rolling out its Tom’s of Maine toothpaste in the new tube beginning in 2020, with plans to roll out all of its toothpaste brands in recyclable tubes by 2025.

 In the meantime, a more sustainable alternative is the toothpaste tablet.
 Simply chew it and it produces a paste that you use to brush your teeth.
 One example is Unpaste Zero Waste toothpaste tablets.
 They come in plastic-free, compostable bags to eliminate tube waste.
 They contain no preservatives, dyes, synthetic fragrances, petroleum-based products, or fluoride.

 While you’re brushing more sustainably, why not think about dental floss as well?